 (2) The information industry is in an era of massive and far reaching transformation impacting upon the creation, use and maintenance of scholarly materials.
 Exponential growth in the volume of electronically published materials has not been matched, as was widely predicted, by a decline in the volume of monograph print publishing, which continues to increase dramatically.
 The Library must effectively serve as a both a 'gateway' to electronic collections, and as a 'place' from which physical collections and services may be accessed.

 (3) The challenge faced by the Library in its provision of access to scholarly information is greater than that of any other Australian University Library.
 The geographic dispersal makes it imperative that as much as possible is provided in electronic format across all seven campus libraries in order that access may truly be gained from anywhere at any time.

-(4) The development of the UWS Library collection, in all formats, is an inclusive programme involving Library and Academic staff, as well as UWS student users.
+(4) The development of the University Library collection, in all formats, is an inclusive programme involving Library and Academic staff, as well as University student users.
 This document is intended to clarify the policy and guidelines for purchase of, and provision of access to, materials in all formats for the University of Western Sydney community.

 (6) The Library aims to:

 (7) The Library Collection Development and Access Policy guides the Library's collection development activity in order to ensure the creation and maintenance of scholarly information directly relevant and supportive to the learning, teaching, research and scholarship endeavours of the University.

 (8) The Library collections will support the teaching, learning and research of University staff and students.

 (9) Materials expenditure will be maintained at no less than 45% of Library recurrent funding.